Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

 - ML / Web Inference API
   - New API set, Pipeline and Single have been added.
 - Machine Learning Inference API update
   - The package name has been changed from capi-nnstreamer to capi-machine-learning-inference.
-However, this is a platform-internal change, which does not affect application developers.
+However, this is a platform internal change, and does not affect application developers.
   - The ability to register a tensor_if custom callback function in case the condition of tensor_if becomes complex has been added.
-  - The ability to open the model with various custom options such as flexible or fixed input dimensions has been added; i.e. ml_single_open_full().
+  - The ability to open the model with various custom options such as flexible or fixed input dimensions has been added; for example, ml_single_open_full().
   - The ability to check whether the given element is registered or not has been added.
-  - The ability to invoke the model with pre-allocated output buffers, which is generally faster than normal invocation, has been added; i.e. ml_single_invoke_fast().
+  - The ability to invoke the model with pre-allocated output buffers, which is generally faster than normal invocation, has been added; for example, ml_single_invoke_fast().
 - NNStreamer update
   - NNStreamer has been upgraded from 1.6.0 to 1.7.1.
-  - The ability to create conditional branches (i.e. tensor_if) based on tensor values has been added.
+  - The ability to create conditional branches (tensor_if) based on tensor values has been added.
 For example, developers may skip frames if there is no object detected with high confidence.
   - The ability to support TensorFlow Lite 2 with GPU and NNAPI delegations along with gRPC/flatbuffer with sync and async mode has been added.
-  - The ability to designate priorities between multiple frameworks in case multiple frameworks support the same model file format (e.g., tensorflow-lite’s .tflite format) has been added.
+  - The ability to designate priorities between multiple frameworks in case multiple frameworks support the same model file format (for example, TensorFlow-lite’s .tflite format) has been added.
   - The ORC acceleration for tensor manipulation and subplugin auto detection based on the extension of the model file has been added.
-  - An ml_nnfw_type_e enumeration has been added to support pytorch and nntrainer.
+  - An ml_nnfw_type_e enumeration has been added to support PyTorch and NNtrainer.
 - Machine Learning Training API update
   - Number of ml_train_layer_type_e has been added.
     - ML_TRAIN_LAYER_TYPE_BN